All essays

 Handoff failures

 The collaboration is never only between the user and the model.
 Somewhere downstream a tool has to be called, a record has to be written, an agent has to step in, a human has to take over.
 Each of these transitions is a handoff, and each handoff is a point of friction where context is supposed to travel across an interface.
 When the handoff schema is vague, context leaks.
 The human agent picks up a conversation they cannot reconstruct.
-The downstream tool receives a payload it cannot validate.
+The downstream tool receives a payload it can't validate.
 The second model in the orchestration has no record of what the first one established.
-These are not AI problems.
-They are integration and specification problems that the AI cannot patch over.
+These aren't AI problems.
+They're integration and specification problems the AI can't patch over.

 The orchestration frame

 Conversation design, rightly understood, is orchestration design.
 The practitioner's job is to decide which role the model plays at which moment, what each role knows, what tools each role can reach for, and how state flows between them.
 The system prompt is a role specification.
 The tool schema is a contract.
 The memory strategy is a policy.
 None of these artifacts are visible to the user.
 All of them are what the user is actually experiencing.
-When we invest in the model and neglect the orchestration, we are investing in an actor and neglecting the play.
+Invest in the model and neglect the orchestration, and you've hired an actor and skipped the play.

 What conversation design actually designs

 The term conversation design invites a narrow reading: the craft of composing what the bot says.
 The Conversation Design Institute[6] and the practitioner community around it have been expanding the definition for years, and the broader reading is the one that holds up in production.
 The work is the design of the collaboration, which includes but exceeds the utterance.
-What can the user say.
-What does the system understand.
-What does it do when it does not understand.
-What does it carry forward.
-When does it ask for help.
-When does it hand off.
-What does it show the user about its own confidence.
-What does it learn from what happens next.
+What can the user say?
+What does the system understand?
+What does it do when it doesn't understand?
+What does it carry forward?
+When does it ask for help?
+When does it hand off?
+What does it show the user about its own confidence?
+What does it learn from what happens next?

-A useful test: if two competent practitioners disagree about a system's behavior, the correct response is almost never to change the prompt.
-It is to find the place in the specification where the behavior was underdetermined, and to tighten it.
+A useful test: if two competent practitioners disagree about a system's behavior, the right response is almost never to change the prompt.
+It's to find the place in the specification where the behavior was underdetermined, and tighten it.
 That discipline looks more like spec writing than copywriting.
-It is why the best conversational AI work sits uncomfortably between product, engineering, research, and content.
-None of those functions on their own can specify the collaboration, because the collaboration is what they produce together.
+It's why the best conversational AI work sits uncomfortably between product, engineering, research, and content.
+None of those functions on its own can specify the collaboration, because the collaboration is what they produce together.

-This is not a call to build more infrastructure for its own sake.
-It is a call to recognize that the infrastructure is where the design lives.
+This isn't a call to build more infrastructure for its own sake.
+It's a call to recognize that the infrastructure is where the design lives.
 The model will get better.
 It already has, many times over.
 The collaboration around the model will get better only if someone is doing the work of designing it.
-That person does not have a single job title.
-They sit in conversation design, prompt engineering, LLM product strategy, AI orchestration, conversational AI architecture, and increasingly in a role that does not have a clean name yet.
+That person doesn't have a single job title.
+They sit in conversation design, prompt engineering, LLM product strategy, AI orchestration, conversational AI architecture, and increasingly in a role that doesn't have a clean name yet.
 The label matters less than the work.

 The failure modes are fixable.
-That is the point I keep returning to.
-The teams I have seen recover from bad launches have rarely done it by switching models.
-They have done it by fixing the collaboration.
+That's the point I keep returning to.
+The teams I've seen recover from bad launches have rarely done it by switching models.
+They've done it by fixing the collaboration.
 They specified what the system knows.
 They built the feedback loop.
 They rewrote the handoff.
-They stopped asking the model to solve a problem the model was never holding.
+They stopped asking the model to solve a problem it was never holding.

-The AI is not broken.
+The AI isn't broken.
 It was never the thing that broke.
 The collaboration we designed around it was thin, and thin collaboration produces thin outputs.
-That is a design problem, and design problems have the decency to be solvable.
+That's a design problem, and design problems have the decency to be solvable.

 References

-- [4] Harvey Sacks.
+4. [4]Harvey Sacks.
 Lectures on Conversation, Vols.
-I & II .
-Blackwell , 1992 — Edited by Gail Jefferson; foundational work on conversation analysis and repair. ↩
+I & II.
+Blackwell, 1992 · Edited by Gail Jefferson; foundational work on conversation analysis and repair.

-- [5] Anthropic.
-Building effective agents .
-Anthropic Engineering , 2024 ↩
+5. [5]Anthropic.
+Building effective agents.
+Anthropic Engineering, 2024

-- [6] Conversation Design Institute.
-Conversation Design Curriculum & Practitioner Resources .
-CDI ↩
+6. [6]Conversation Design Institute.
+Conversation Design Curriculum & Practitioner Resources.
+CDI